metapsy-project/metapsyDocs/content/data-preparation/_index.en.md

 All Metapsy databases hosted on Github follow the same folder structure.
 In particular, a [**metadata**](https://docs.metapsy.org/data-preparation/metadata/) folder is included in each repository.
 This folder contains additional information associated with the dataset (e.g. the search date, the number of studies, or a variable description).

-After a new database version has been uploaded to Github, **data validators** are used to check if the format conforms to the standard required by other components of the Metapsy infrastructure (e.g. {metapsyData} and {metapsyTools}).
+After a new database version has been uploaded to Github, **data validators** are used to check if the format conforms to the standard required by other components of the Metapsy infrastructure (e.g. `metapsyData` and `metapsyTools`).

 Finalized database repositories are then officially [**released**](/release) via the Github Zenodo integration.